LiamBush5/nets-2130/README.md

 ## Running The Application: How to Contribute

 1. Clone the repository.
 Ensure you have the project files in a directory called nets2130.
 2. Install dependencies.
-Run the following command in the project root: yarn install
+Run the following command in the project root: yarn install (You may need to delete `package-lock.json` to prevent errors on this step)
 3. Add the Supabase library.
 Install the required Supabase package by running: yarn add @supabase/supabase-js
 4. Create a .env file